WZAK

 WZAK (93.1 FM) is a commercial radio station licensed to Cleveland, Ohio, featuring an urban adult contemporary format.
-Owned by Urban One, WZAK serves Greater Cleveland and much of surrounding Northeast Ohio as a local affiliate for nationally syndicated personalities Rickey Smiley, D. L. Hughley and Al B. Sure!.
-WZAK's studios are located in Downtown Cleveland, while the station transmitter resides in Brecksville.
+Owned by Urban One, WZAK serves Greater Cleveland and much of surrounding Northeast Ohio as a local affiliate for nationally syndicated personalities Rickey Smiley, D. L. Hughley and Ralph Tresvant.
+WZAK's studios are located in Independence, while the station transmitter resides in Brecksville.
 Along with a standard analog transmission, WZAK broadcasts over three HD Radio channels and is available online.

 History

 1960s

 WZAK began as an ethnic radio station, signing on the air on May 26, 1963.
 The Ohio Music Corporation, the local franchise for MUZAK, had the original construction permit to build the station.
-Ohio Music Corporation, couples Xen and Lula Zapis and Joe and Betty Bauer teamed up with their friend Bob Stumpf to formed Trans World Broadcasting to put WZAK on the air.
+Ohio Music Corporation, couples Xen and Lula Zapis and Joe and Betty Bauer teamed up with their friend Bob Stumpf to form Trans World Broadcasting to put WZAK on the air.

 Both the Zapis and the Bauers had been previously involved with WXEN, an earlier ethnic programmer in Cleveland, which Zapis also was associated with (and which had call letters derived from Zapis' first name).
 WZAK was Cleveland's first full-time ethnic radio station, presenting programming in 17 foreign languages, including programs in Hungarian, German (hosted by station co-founders Joe & Betty Bauer and a second show hosted by co-founder Bob Stumpf), Italian, Slovenian, Greek (hosted by Xen and Lula Zapis), Irish, Arabic, Lebanese, and Hindi.
 Some groups had multiple different programs; there were, for example, five different programs offered in Spanish and five different German programs.

 Most programs were brokered, that is, the program producers were not station employees, but independent producers who put the program on the air determined program content, and sold the advertising for the program.
 Although the program content varied, most programs primarily featured music from the homeland, along with some news or discussion.
 Although foreign languages seemed to dominate, English was actually used about half of the time during the station's broadcasts.
 Owing to this practice, one of the more popular programs that aired on WZAK was not ethnic at all, but was an early progressive rock show hosted by Barry Weingart and Steve "Doc Nemo" Nemeth in 1967.